Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/Labs.md

 # Labs
-The labs serve a dual purpose in this text, one they enable the reader apply lessons from this book to real-world examples, and two, they allow for assessment of the reader's knowledge of the material either through comparing models with reference models or by formal assessment by an external grader.
+The labs serve a dual purpose in this text, they enable the reader apply lessons from this book to real-world examples, and they allow for assessment of the reader's knowledge of the material either through comparing models with reference models through self-assessment or by formal assessment by an external grader.
 It is recommended to do seven to eight labs within a course, as some labs may take longer to fully understand and go through.

 # Lab 1: Computing $\pi$ with Monte Carlo Methods (Excel)